a0dexx/fedex/README.md

 Any questions, please feel free to contact me.

+(Please not, this is tested and working for latest versions of Chrome and Firefox browsers)

 ## Make sure you have node installed.

-This app is tested using node v12
+This app is tested using node v12.

 ## Install the angular CLI